c-box/causalEval/readme.md

 ```
 The script will first further pretrain four PLMs on datasets with various $\gamma$, and save the models in the folder "checkpoints".

-And then evaluate all the checkpoints on test dataset, the results are saved in the folder "output/sample_disparity".
+Then evaluate all the checkpoints on test dataset, the results are saved in the folder "output/sample_disparity".

 **Further Pretraining Details**